 Meet the MANA Board!

-The MANA Board of Directors unveiled to members, at the Fall 2013 MANA conference, a new board structure in order to better meet the needs of the new generation and our membership.
+At the Fall 2013 MANA convention the MANA Board of Directors unveiled to members a new board structure in order to better meet the needs of the new generation and our membership.
 Read more about MANA's restructure here.
-Ballots have been mailed for our Spring election, and we look forward to completing the restructure and filling new board positions by May, 2014.
+Following is the current board structure and officers after the spring 2014 election.

 MANA Board of Directors Biographies

 Marinah’s favorite formative memories are political inquiry from a very young age and walks with her grandfather and mother looking for healing plants in the deserts and mountains of the southwest and Mexico.
 Politics and traditional medicine are what led Marinah to midwifery, and she has a firm commitment to both political activism and birth work.
 Marinah has been the president of various non-profit boards, has worked in waterbirth centers and medical facilities for international NGOs, in free-standing birth centers in the U.S, and has been the owner of a long standing homebirth practice.
 Marinah also works with various local grassroots organizations in Arizona such as the Phoenix Allies for Community Health, a free clinic in downtown Phoenix, and assists in collective endeavors with other grassroots groups.
 Marinah is focused on the issue of lack of access to midwives and the profession of midwifery in communities where health disparities are overwhelming, as well as training in cultural safety.
 Marinah also continues to work with traditional midwives outside of the U.S and bridges traditional Mexican and Indigenous medicine/healing with western science and professional midwifery.